Pasties: Underwear

+A woman using a silicone nipple cover as underwear.

 Pasties are sometimes worn instead of a bra under clothes or under swimsuits to prevent the nipples from being seen through the fabric.
 Certain cultures have more concern than others about concealing the nipples in this way.
 In Japan, for instance, pasties (or nipple guards) are widely sold in general retailers such as grocery stores for this purpose.
 As an impromptu alternative to commercially produced pasties, two crossed strips of adhesive tape can be used to cover each nipple.
-Using pasties in this way can be practical when wearing wrap tops, sports bras, crop tops, garments with low-cut necklines, and strapless or backless dresses.
-It can prevent the nipples and areolae being visible through sheer clothing or lingerie, and it can hide naturally protruding nipples or a nipple erection.
+Using pasties in this way can be practical when wearing wrap tops, sports bras, crop tops, garments with low-cut necklines, strapless or backless dresses, or dresses with cutout side panels.
+The use of nipple pasties as an alternative to bras has become common in contemporary fashion.
+It can prevent the nipples and areolae being visible through the sheer fabric of see-through clothing or lingerie, and it can hide naturally protruding nipples or a nipple erection.
 It can also help to protect the nipples if the breasts feel heavy and sore during pregnancy.

 Lift pasties include an additional tab that can be attached above the breast to lift it and hence change its appearance under clothing.